-For the past fifty-eight years the focus, target population, for the organization has been elementary aged students.
+For the past fifty-nine years the focus, target population, for the organization has been elementary aged students.
 It is our goal to make a difference in the lives of every individual in the state.
 Through the fine arts, it is our objective to see that all students leave grades K through 6 having displayed competency over challenging subject matter including English, Mathematics, Science, Foreign Language, Economics, Arts, History and Geography.
 By using the arts a tool for learning it is our aspiration that every school in the State of Utah will ensure that all students learn to be attentive and appreciative young audiences.
 Children must learn to use their minds effectively, so they may be more prepared for responsible citizenship, further learning, and productive employment in our modern economy.
 The greatest responsibility we have a society is to educate our children and give them a well rounded education – including the fine arts.
 Each year we are giving more than 175,000 children a greater love and appreciation for life through the fine arts.

 Brief description of plans for evaluating the effectiveness of the program: